 In this Article

-What is scrollable content?
+What is a scrollable region?

-What is keyboard access?
+What is keyboard access for scrollable regions?

 Keyboard navigation should continue smoothly when the focus moves to an element within a scrollable area.

-Make an Element Focusable
+How to Make an Element Focusable

 If you have an element (div, p, etc.) with a Failure Summary containing 'Element should be focusable', add a tabindex="0"